 Evaluating the environmental impact of commercialized and future solar photovoltaics technologies constitutes the core of my research.
 While cost and efficiency are often discussed other aspects such as scarcity of resources and toxicity need to be considered to ensure that PV technologies are truly a sustainable energy source.
 Because solar energy is perceived as a green technology, any harmful environmental issues arising from its manufacture, use or disposal will be detrimental to solar energy’s long-term success.

 In addition to photovoltaics, I have research projects related to battery, nanomaterials production and wastewater treatment.
 I am also interested in other opportunities to use my expertise in life-cycle assessment and sustainability assessment for other applications.

 For more information, here is my CV.

-If you are a motivated, creative and independent student interested in pursuing a master or Ph.D. in an area similar to my area of interest, contact me!
+If you are a motivated, creative and independent student interested in pursuing a Ph.D. in an area similar to my area of interest, contact me!
 I’m always looking for students with strong analytical and computer skills, research experience and preferably a background in chemistry, physics, engineering or environmental science.
 Please review our group publications and current projects before contacting me.